 Chairman’s Remarks

-Chairman Bartlett was pleased to announce that Commission Mary Howard has been appointed to another six-year term on the Commission.
+Chairman Bartlett was pleased to announce that Commissioner Mary Howard has been appointed to another six-year term on the Commission.
 Her new term will expire in the summer of 2021.

 Chief Finance Officer’s Report

 CFO Hatchell reported that we experienced an excellent May.
-Total attendance for the month was 39,000 over budget; with 20,000 of these in paid attendance.
+Total attendance for the month was 39,000 over budget, with 20,000 of that in paid attendance.
 For the current fiscal year, we are now above budgeted attendance by 37,000 guests and are closing the gap on last year’s attendance numbers.
 Paid attendance for the fiscal year through May is now only 736 below budget.
 Membership attendance, as a percentage of total attendance, continues to outperform budget.
 Memberships produced over 57,500 guests more than budgeted through May.
 Other highlights include:

 Balance Sheet

 Cash is higher through May, compared to last fiscal year.
-This is due not only to the timing of reimbursement of bond funds (See “Due from Bond Fund” line item under Assets), but also our excellent May.
+This is due not only to the timing of reimbursement of bond funds (See “Due from Bond Fund” line item under Assets) but also an excellent May.

 Revenue vs Expense